datastax/pulsar-transformations/README.md

 * [drop](#drop): drops a record from further processing.
 * [compute](#compute): computes new field values on the fly or replaces existing ones.

+Pulsar Transformations requires Pulsar 2.11+ or Luna Streaming 2.10+ to run.

 ## Configuration

 The `TransformFunction` reads its configuration as `JSON` from the Function `userConfig` parameter in the format: